emlbrg/emlbrg/README.md

 - 👋 Hi, I’m @emlbrg and my pronouns are they/them.
 - 👀 I’m interested in Neuroscience, drug design, actually useful tech.
-- 🎓 I have a MSc in Neuroscience and a PhD in Biology but I now work in Bioinformatics.
+- 🎓 I have a MSc in Neuroscience, a PhD in Biology, and I now work in Bioinformatics.
 - 🌱 I’m currently learning EVERYTHING.
 Seriourly tho, I love learning and will never say no to new information.
 - ❤️‍🔥 My hobbies include but are not limited to tailoring, modern knitting, talking politics, LGBTQIA+ rights.
 - 📫 How to reach me?
 Please don't 😅 I'm an introvert.
 For business inquiries drop me a line on LinkedIn.